-In January 2018, His Highness, Sheikh Dr. Sultan bin Mohammed Al Qasimi, appointed Peter Barlow as the Executive Director of SPAA.
+In January 2018, His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Ruler of Sharjah, appointed Peter Barlow as the Executive Director of SPAA.
 He was tasked with creating the first Performing Arts Academy in the MENA region.
 The Academy building was completed in April 2019 and SPAA was awarded initial accreditation as a higher education Institute in the same month.

 The start-up team of faculty and administrators worked diligently to prepare the academy to receive its first cohort of students in September 2019.
-Three Bachelor of Arts programmes were written, BA Musical Theatre, BA Acting and BA Production Arts, and submitted to the Commission for Academic Accreditation for approval.
+Three Bachelors of Arts (BA) programmes were written, BA - Musical Theatre, BA - Acting and BA - Production Arts, and submitted to the Commission for Academic Accreditation for approval.
 All programmes were approved retrospectively in 2020.

 In December 2019, SPAA performed its first public performance and presented The Girl with Incredibly Long Hair.
-September 2020 saw our second intake of students with 45 new students and the recruitment of new faculty and administrative staff, and in September 2021, 35 additional students were welcomed during the third intake.
+September 2020 saw our second intake of students with 45 new students and the recruitment of new faculty and administration staff, and in September 2021, 35 additional students were welcomed during the third intake.